 If you have eggs, cheese, and stale (or fresh) bread)…

-- Bread Pudding – I think of bread pudding as the sweet cousin to a savory strata.
+- Bread Pudding – Think of bread pudding as the sweet cousin to a savory strata.
 Either one is great with a salad.

 - French Toast – When all else fails, even the electricity, there is always a cast iron pan on the open flame.

-If you have rice and a few odds and ends of vegetables or meat…
+With rice and a few odds and ends of vegetables or meat you can make …

 - Fried Rice – Best with day old rice, fried rice is the perfect “anything goes” stir-fry dish.

-If you have pasta and a few fresh or frozen vegetables, maybe even a jar of roasted peppers or canned tomatoes…
+Or if you have pasta and a few fresh or frozen vegetables, and maybe a jar of roasted peppers or canned tomatoes…

 Pasta Primavera – Even if the veggies are sparse, a handful of frozen peas and a batch of thinly cut pieces of carrot, celery, and onion can make plain pasta much more than simply a starch.

 Pasta with Tuna, Garlic, and Parsley – If you don’t have parsley, it still works.
-Add in a few leaves of thinly sliced spinach if you have them.
+A few leaves of thinly sliced spinach, arugula, or even kale substitute in a pinch.

 - Marcella Hazan’s quick tomato sauce with pasta.